yoavuzan/Exercises-TechTroop/README.md

 # Exercises-TechTroop

-A comprehensive JavaScript learning repository containing categorized exercises designed to strengthen core programming skills, data structures, algorithms, and OOP concepts.
-Perfect for practice, interviews, and self-study.
+This repository is a personal archive of JavaScript exercises I completed as part of my self-study journey.
+It includes solutions I wrote while exploring topics like data structures, algorithms, OOP, functional programming, and more.

+Each folder represents a specific topic or concept I practiced.
+These files are **not tasks for others to solve**, but rather a record of the tasks **I wrote and solved** to reinforce my understanding.

 ---